Covid-19 Policy and Safe Operating Procedures

 - Record the child’s actual words (on the safeguarding form)

-- Relay to designated safeguarding Lead (Mathilda Norris) immediately for guidance and discuss any action required
+- Relay to DSL (Mathilda Norris) immediately for guidance and discuss any action required

 - Parents would be notified about the disclosure, except where we feel that the child may be put at risk of significant or further harm.